mirisuzanne/mia/content/orgs/new-world-arts.md

     date: 2001-02-04
     tags:
       - lighting design
+summary: |
+  Founded in 1998 as New World Players, we produced original & alternative ensemble theater for over a decade -- along with an art gallery and event space.
 ---

-Founded in 1998 as New World Players, we developed and produced altrenative ensemble theater for over a decade.
-I began working with the company as an Assistant Director and Lighting Designer in 2001, and became Artistic Director from 2004--2007.
+I began working with New World as an Assistant Director and Lighting Designer in 2001, took over Technical Direction, and eventually became the Artistic Director from 2004--2007.

+Our shows included a mix of
+original devised work,
+local playwrights,
+re-invented classics,
+and more.